Skip to content

 ):

-# the aws_provider or the IAM service.
+# This ensures the IAM client does not retain shared data from aws_provider or the IAM service.

 from prowler.providers.aws.services.iam.iam_password_policy_uppercase.iam_password_policy_uppercase import (